CoffSeb/3D-printed-arduino-plotter/README.md

 All of the 3d modeling, printing and assembling of the machine was done by me.

 The software is run in arduino software.
 The softrare reads g code instructions trough serial port that are sen by program called prosessing.
 Both of these files are listed in this folder.
-There is also repport of the project and all the .stl files.
+There is also repport of the project.
+I will release the .stl files later.